-Berlin is the city, which you can easily reach either taking cruise on the Baltic sea or enjoying the river cruise holidays.
-Our guide, and if needed, driver will be waiting for your embark.
+Berlin is a city which can be easily reached via either a Baltic Sea cruise or by enjoying a river cruise holiday.
+Our guide, and if needed, driver, will be waiting for your arrival.

-With the fall of the Berlin Wall, the city has had to re-weave its two halves together; to accomplish this, world-renowned architects like Frank O. Gehry and I. M. Pei came and added their spectacular new designs to the changing landscape.
-This period of reconstruction produced a blossoming tourism industry, booming business development and a sophisticated art scene.
-However, perhaps the most significant change is that the once diminished Jewish Community of Berlin is becoming the fastest-growing Jewish community in Europe.
+This period of reconstruction has fostered a burgeoning tourism industry, rapid business growth, and a cutting-edge art scene.
+However, what could be the most significant change is that the once diminished Jewish Community of Berlin has transformed into the fastest-growing Jewish community in Europe.

-Once with the renaissance of Jewish life in Berlin, important historic sites such as the spectacular golden-domed New Synagogue have been renovated to their past grandeur.
-There has been construction of new Jewish landmarks and institutions of learning, such astheimpressive Jewish Museum designed by Daniel Libeskind, and revitalization of Jewish culture through events such as the annual international Jewish Film Festival.
-Jewish life in Berlin is even more prevalent than one might realize at a first glance: there is very often a Jewish perspective to be found at sites of general interest like the Reichstag and the Brandenburg Gate.
+Hand-in-hand with the resurgence of a Jewish community, important historic sites such as the spectacular golden-domed New Synagogue have been renovated to match their former grandeur.
+New Jewish landmarks and institutions of learning have been constructed, such as the impressive Jewish Museum designed by Daniel Libeskind, and continued efforts have been successful in the revitalization of Jewish culture through events such as the annual International Jewish Film Festival.
+Jewish life in Berlin is prevalent even beyond the expected: you can often find Jewish perspective at general interest sites like the Reichstag and the Brandenburg Gate.

-Let us give you an insider view into the Jewish heritage of Berlin!
+Allow us give you an insiders glimpse into the Jewish heart of Berlin!